ruw1n/lorekeeper/README.md

 This is a free community release.
 I cannot promise setup help, hosting help, custom features, or emergency debugging for your server.

 You are welcome to fork it, modify it, and adapt it to your own campaign.
 If it helps your server, great.
-That is exactly why I shared it.